Enrico Gualtieri

 Enrico Gualtieri (born 21 February 1975) is an Italian engineer.
-As of 2024, he is serving as head of power unit for Scuderia Ferrari.
+Since 2023, he is serving as the Technical Director of power unit for Scuderia Ferrari.

 Career

 Gualtieri graduated from University of Modena and Reggio Emilia with a degree of mechanical engineering in 2000.
 He came to Ferrari to work on his thesis, and stayed with the team since then.
 Being promoted step by step, he was appointed as head of power unit in 2019, and was named technical director of power unit in 2023.